 Fiedorowicz capped off the finest season of his three-year career with his fifth touchdown catch.
 Pigeonholed as a blocking tight end the first two years of his NFL career, Fiedorowicz busted out with 89 targets, 54 receptions, 559 yards and four touchdowns over 15 regular-season games.
 His elevation as a target was borne out of necessity, as quarterback Brock Osweiler's rapport with his wideouts was fleeting.
 Osweiler still has one guaranteed year left on his contract and is the presumed starter next year.
 If the timing problems with wideouts DeAndre Hopkins or Will Fuller persist, Fiedorowicz has now proven he can handle a larger role.

-Fiedorowicz caught two of three targets for 14 yards in Houston's 30-6 win over Jacksonville in Week 17.
+Fiedorowicz caught two of seven targets for 12 yards and a touchdown in Houston's 24-17 loss to Tennessee in Week 17.

 |Year||Team||G||Fum||Lost||Fum Forced||Own Rec||Opp Rec||Yds||Tot Rec||TD|